 From its small cottage industry beginnings Shepherds Purse has gone from strength to strength but is still a family business, with Judy's daughters Caroline and Katie now at the helm.
 You will spend 2.5 hours learning at first-hand how the award-winning cheeses are made and as a taste of your visit be given a selection to take away with you.

 From the creamery we'll take you to Ampleforth Abbey in the rolling Howardian Hills for a blossom-time tour of the orchards.
 Here, there are some 2,000 trees and more than 40 varieties of apples, including the Ribston Pippin, the oldest variety at Ampleforth and originating from a tree grown locally at Ribston Hall in the 17th century.

 Some of these apples are used to make juice and the increasingly popular monastic produce including Ampleforth cider, Ampleforth Amber - a mix of cider brandy and freshly crushed apple juice - and Ampleforth Cider brandy.
 The abbey also makes sloe and damson gin and its own beer has just gone on sale.

 4. Three course gourmet dinner at the Star Inn

 From Ampleforth you will return to The Star Inn for a three-course dinner specially created for you by chef Andrew and his kitchen brigade including elements featuring Shepherds Purse's cheese and Ampleforth Abbey cider.
-There will also be a pre-dinner tutoring in cheese and cider pairing led by Judy Bell.
+There will also be a pre-dinner tutoring in cheese and cider pairing.